gogannes/speech2dartcounter/ReadMe.txt

 - 'Google:' in case the threshold had been reached, the audio is transcribed by google.
 The duration for the analysis is shown.
 For a smooth experience it should be below 1 sec.
+- File 'languages.json': here most of the language settings are stored.
+The file can be changed in an editor and is read at program start

 Developed by Johannes (gogannes@gmail.com).